giovannarosone/BCR_LCP_GSA/README.md

 COMPILE

-First: set the parameters (data structured that must be computed, types, and so on...) via parameters.h
+First: set the parameters (data structured that must be computed, types, and so on...) in parameters.h

 Second: make